- Who We Are

 - Prices & Discounts

 If you’re curious about skydiving at all, you’ve probably asked yourself: How does a parachute work?
-As Wisconsin’s premiere skydiving dropzone, we are daily and intimately involved with these rectangular pieces of fabric – so let us explain.
+As Wisconsin’s premier skydiving dropzone, we are daily and intimately involved with these rectangular pieces of fabric called parachutes – so let us explain.

 A parachute works by forcing air into the front of it and creating a structured ‘wing’ under which the canopy pilot can fly.
 Parachutes are controlled by pulling down on steering lines which change the shape of the wing, cause it to turn, or to increase or decrease its rate of descent.